appdev-lessons/hello-world/content.md

 <div class="bg-blue-100 py-1 px-5" markdown="1">

 Be patient.
-The first time you setup a Codespace for a repository takes about two minutes.
-But subsequent loads of the Codespace will be much faster.
+The first time you setup a codespace for a repository takes about two minutes.
+But subsequent loads of the codespace will be much faster.
 </div>

-### Sidenote: reopening a Codespace
+### Sidenote: reopening a codespace

-Sidenote: You can see [a list of all of your Codespaces at github.com/codespaces](https://github.com/codespaces).
+Sidenote: You can see [a list of all of your codespaces at github.com/codespaces](https://github.com/codespaces).
 Over time, you'll have dozens.
 It might be a good idea to bookmark that page — you'll be visiting it a lot.

 If you close a workspace and then want to resume working on that project later, visit [the list](https://github.com/codespaces), locate the existing workspace, click the `...` menu, select "Open in ...", and "Open in browser":